jwuzzle/skyquest-client/README.md

 - Challenges: page that outlines fun travel challenges, such as "visit all states in the US", where users can track which states they've visited
 - Addition filtering of the flight results
 - Photo gallery where users can upload photos based on location / destination (social media type feed)
+- Airline partners by credit cards: page with information on airline partners by credit card